CosmicWhiskers/habit-tracker/README.md

 ## User interface
 ### Welcome Screen
-Short notice indicating a successful program start
+Indicates a successful program start.
+Connects to database
 ### Main Menu
 The Main Menu works as a hub for users to manage their habits.
 Here users can choose between managing their habits, checking off Active Habits, see statistics or, just end the program altogether